leodeslf/leaf/src/content/notes/method/agile/scrum.md

 - **Respect**: to recognize and appreciate every team member's capabilities.
 - **Courage**: to be determined and brave to face the complex and unknown.

+Reference:

+- Agile Software Development with Scrum (page 147).
+- Learning Agile,
+  - Scrum Has Its Own Set of Values (page 104),
+  - Is Your Company’s Culture Compatible with Scrum Values? (page 163). <!-- TODO -->

 ## How to Scrum

 >Scrum is not a silver-bullet.
-It does not bring success. [...]
+It does not bring success ...
 The effort is great and those that succeed will be in the minority.
 (Ken Schwaber, co-creator of Scrum)

 What the Scrum's "guide" looks like: